 In an earlier post, we showed how what gets measured gets done!
 But which Key Performance Indicators would be most useful for your organization?
 Stakeholders who aren’t involved in the day-to-day operations of the company need information that’s a balance between overview and detail.

 Custom KPI reporting

-For KPI reporting tailored to your specific needs, consider the following:
+For Key Performance Indicators reporting tailored to your specific needs, consider the following:

 Give a detailed explanation of each KPI, including data sources and calculations used.
-KPIs should be objectively measurable—thus the need for a quantitative metric.
+Key Performance Indicators should be objectively measurable—thus the need for a quantitative metric.
 Decide on a baseline score as well as the target.
 This helps determine whether the target was met for the current reporting period.

 KPIs should have a regular reporting period; usually a year.
-Data trends over multiple time periods also help track the efficiency of KPIs.
+Data trends over multiple time periods also help track the efficiency of Key Performance Indicators.

-PWC offers a model KPI report, which includes:
+PWC offers a model Key Performance Indicator report, which includes:

 - how KPIs relate to a bigger strategic objective;

 - a definition of the KPI and its calculation (particularly important when using new terminology or metrics);